lorenzonotaro/lncpu/lnasm/readme.md

 Lnasm code is a simple assembly language for the `lncpu`.
 It is a line-based language, with each line representing a single instruction or directive.

+Leading and trailing whitespace in each line is ignored, but each line may contain only one instruction or directive.
+Instructions and directives are case-insensitive.

 Lnasm code is organized in sections.
 Each section is a block of code that can be placed in a specific region in the address space.
 The rules for section placement are defined in a linker configuration script (see [below](#linker-configuration)).

 ### Directives